towolf/towolf.github.com/docs/PsychDemos/GPGPUDemos/GPUFFTMoviePlaybackDemo.markdown

 'showfft' = 1 to show amplitude spectrum of movie in usegpu=1 mode.

-'fwidth' = Width of low\-pass filter kernel in frequency space units.
+'fwidth' = Width of low-pass filter kernel in frequency space units.

 'roi' = Region of interest to show, e.g., \[0,0,640,480\].